atomist/sdm/README.md

 - `BuildListener`: Invoked when a build is complete.
 - `ChannelLinkListenerInvocation`: Invoked when a channel is linked to a repo
 - `ClosedIssueListener`: Invoked when an issue is closed
-- `CodeReactionListener`: Invoked in response to a code change
+- `PushReactionListener`: Invoked in response to a code change
 - `DeploymentListener`: Invoked when a deployment has succeeded
 - `FingerprintDifferenceListener`: Invoked when a fingerprint has changed
 - `GoalsSetListener`: Invoked when goals are set on a push